 - 38. Throughout the inspection, inspectors will maintain a record of their evidence.
-Electronic evidence is recorded in our electronic records - the RSA.
-In most circumstances, once the summarised evidence has been placed in the RSA any duplicate handwritten evidence will be destroyed by the inspector.
-In some circumstances inspectors will also be required to keep any handwritten notes they have made during the inspection.
-This would apply in circumstances where legal action is being considered or a challenge or complaint about the judgement is anticipated.
-Inspectors need to record all handwritten evidence using black ink so that it can be photocopied if necessary.
+Electronic evidence is recorded within the RSA toolkit evidence screen.
+In most circumstances once the summarised evidence has been placed in RSA any duplicate handwritten evidence will be destroyed by the inspector.
+In some circumstances inspectors will be required to also keep any handwritten notes they have made during the inspection.
+This may apply in circumstances where legal action is being considered or a challenge or complaint about the judgement is anticipated.
+Inspectors need to record all handwritten evidence using black ink so that it can be photocopied or scanned if necessary.
 All handwritten evidence must be legible and dated.
-Handwritten evidence must be recorded in a notebook used only for recording evidence.
-Inspectors must submit all handwritten evidence that will form part of the inspection evidence base to the national quality assurance team within five working days of the end of the onsite visit.
-All inspection records will be retained in accordance with Ofsted's published retention policy.4 - 39.
+Inspectors must submit all handwritten evidence that has not been summarised or scanned on to RSA that will form part of the inspection evidence base to the national quality assurance team within five working days of the end of the on-site visit.
+All inspection policy. - 39.
 Evidence should be clear, evaluative and sufficient for the purpose of supporting the judgements.
 Evidence should not include anything that could identify individual staff, children, young people or family members, unless necessary for the protection of a child/young person.
-Inspectors can record direct quotes from children and young people, adult adoptees, birth relatives, adopters and stakeholders in evidence to support judgements, although
+Inspectors can record direct quotes from children and young people, adult adoptees, birth relatives, adopters and stakeholders in evidence to support judgements, although evidence should never use individuals' names or initials unless they are the names of the registered person. - 40.
+Evidence may be scrutinised for quality assurance and will be considered in the event of any complaint.